mattiasu96/TrapGenerator/README.md

 BAR 0b101000000 0b000000000 0b000000000 0b001000000 0b001000000 0b000000000 0b000000000
 ```

-Then we decided to plot the training behavior of our network on the Metallica dataset:
+Then we continued our study of the network by plotting the training/validation loss of our network on the **Metallica dataset:**

 ![Model diagram](https://i.imgur.com/y2rq0RU.png)

-Which shows the typical behavior of a network that, at a certain point, starts overfitting.
+Which shows the typical behavior of a network: at a certain point starts overfitting. <br>
-So we decided to check the training behavior of the model on our dataset, since the really poor performances, we supposed that our model could be overfitting or underfitting the data.
+So we decided to check the training behavior of the model on our dataset.
+Since we had really poor performances, we supposed that our model could be overfitting or underfitting the data.

-This is a couple of results we got with different models (changing some hyperparameters):
+These are some plots of the training we got with different models (changing some hyperparameters):

 ![Model diagram](https://i.imgur.com/fOAzcG7.png)
 ![Model diagram](https://i.imgur.com/effP0e4.png)
 ![Model diagram](https://i.imgur.com/HSPgeeS.png)
 ![Model diagram](https://i.imgur.com/vEkLP3X.png)

-Looking at the previous charts seems that our model is perfect!
+Looking at the previous charts seems that our model is perfect! <br>
-1. No underfitting -> Training loss converges to 0
+1. **No underfitting** -> Training loss converges to 0
-2. No overfitting -> Validation error constantly follows the Training error
+2. **No overfitting** -> Validation error constantly follows the Training error

+**The previous plots are misleading!**

-But the previous graphs are misleading.
-The last 2 plots are particularly interesting since give us a hint about the real problem, we will discuss it in the following section.
+The last 2 plots are particularly interesting since they give us a hint about the real problem, we will discuss it in the following section.

 ## Poor dataset

-In the previous part we discussed how we tested our model and we were able to reproduce the behavior of the scientific paper.
-This shows us that our model is correct (in general) and is capable of learning patterns.
-So why is it failing in our case?
+In the previous part we discussed how we tested our model and we were able to reproduce the presented in the scientific paper. <br>This shows us that our model is most likely correct and it is capable of learning patterns.

+So why is it failing on our dataset?

 First thing first the metallica dataset has 23150 training sequences, while our dataset has only about 8000 training sequences, which is only a third of the data!
 But this is not the only problem.